aasm/aasm/README.md

 ### Inspection

-AASM supports a couple of methods to find out which states or events are provided or permissible.
+AASM supports a couple of methods to find out which states or events are provided or permitted.

 Given this `Job` class: